The 2024 FMCiC Internship program is now open.

 1. Dialogue begins between the local church supervising pastor and the intern candidate.

 5. Intern submits a current resume to the Credentialing Coordinator by email attachment.

 Requirements: Local Church

 - has done Life Plan, Ministry Map or NCD and has a plan of action

 - has the recommendation in their Official Board minutes regarding the internship

-- agrees to apply for any government grants both federally and provincially
+- agrees to match the funds provide and/or apply for any government grants both federally and provincially

 - will secure adequate/average room and board for the intern as a minimum form of remuneration, if applicable

 Requirements: Supervising Pastor

 - will be responsible for overseeing the internship at the local church

 - will not be gone more than 2 weeks twice during internship (especially if s/he is the mentor)

 - agrees to at least a 50/50 split on learner/doer ratio

 - will provide a mid-term and a final written evaluation to the Credentialing Coordinator

 - is a member of a local FM church

 - has built a relationship with the supervising pastor where s/he wants to be an intern